magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 ### `class` attribute

-The `class` attribute is of course the typical way to style HTML templates.
-In Page Builder, you can think of using the `class` attribute as the way to define the "built-in" styles for your content type.
-In contrast, using the `css` attribute lets users add or change certain CSS styles to customize your content type.
+The `class` attribute is the typical, non-dynamic way to including static class styles in HTML templates.
+This means the `class` will always be present to define the "built-in" styles for your content type.
+Styles assigned to `class` cannot be changed by the content editor.
+In contrast, using the `css` attribute lets users add or change certain CSS class styles to customize your content type.

 ### `css` attribute

 The `css` attribute is how Page Builder gives end-users the option to customize the appearance of your content type using CSS classes.
 As the developer, you determine the list of CSS classes you want to provide as options.

-Unlike the `class` attribute, which references a CSS style directly, the `css` attribute provides a binding to a form field in your content type.
+Unlike the `class` attribute, which always includes the defined classes, the `css` attribute provides a binding to a form field in your content type.
 End-users then use that form field to add the CSS class values that are in turn applied to the HTML template.

 The following diagram details how the `css` binding works starting from the HTML template (`preview.html`), the configuration (`example_quote.xml`), the form field from `pagebuilder_example_quote_form.xml`, to the CSS stylesheet (`_import.less`) and finally to the rendered HTML.
 The highlighted parts of the code and the arrows between them should give you a good idea for how things are connected to make the `css` binding work.